Demi Lovato Stuns In Cleavage-Baring Gown At Grammys

 “…you are the most gorgeous woman I have ever seen.”

-In addition to her risqué outfits, Demi is body-positive advocate as she shares makeup-free selfies online.
+In addition to her risqué outfits, Demi is a body-positive advocate as she shares makeup-free selfies online.
 One thing is certain, and that’s the fact Demi is not afraid to be herself or show off her natural beauty.

-In 2014, Huffington Postaddressed Lovato’s body acceptance as she posted a photo showing her looks over the years.
+In 2014, Huffington Post addressed Lovato’s body acceptance as she posted a photo showing her looks over the years.

 “In the wake of this year’s MTV Video Music Awards, Demi Lovato took to Instagram to share an inspiring message about body struggles.”